Spells of Manifestation, Persistence, and Disappearance

 Existence and reality

 A reminder before proceeding.
-As taught in hermeticism, the higher the truth, the deeper the paradox.
-Though perplexing, these paradoxes are postulated as reconcilable, rendering them potentially useful.
-Already having touched on such conundrums as “what comes first, the mind or the universe?” (neither/both) the paradoxes march on.
+Hermeticism teaches that the greater the truth, the more profound the paradox.
+Despite their perplexity, we postulate that these paradoxes are reconcilable, which potentially renders them useful.
+Already having touched on such conundrums as “what comes first, the mind or the universe?” (answer: neither/both), the paradoxes march on.

 There are four considerations resulting in conditions of existence in Scientology 1.0.0.